 Medication Treatments

 Medication options for narcotics addiction treatment are all but essential to a successful recovery process.
-As withdrawal symptoms can stay with a person long after he or she has stopped using drugs, medication treatments work to ease withdrawal symptoms on a long-term basis.
+As withdrawal symptoms can stay with a person long after he or she has stopped using drugs, medication treatments work to support long-term recovery by easing withdrawal symptoms and curbing cravings.

 the Take-Away